-Our lenders can refinance some or all of your federal student loans into a private loan.
+Our lenders can consolidate some or all of your federal student loans into a private loan.

-Lenders also refinance private student loans from banks, credit unions or schools.
+Lenders also consolidate private student loans from banks, credit unions or schools.

-If you took out Parent PLUS loans for a student, you can refinance them through Credible.
+If you took out Parent PLUS loans for a student, you can consolidate them through Credible.

 Using Credible is 100% free.
-Get your actual rates and amazing customer support.
+Get your actual prequalified rates and amazing customer support.